KarlFrederik/ulauncher-speedtest/README.md

 # ulauncher-speedtest

-ulauncher-speedtest is a basic extension for Ulauncher.
+ulauncher-speedtest is a basic extension for Speedtest in Ulauncher.

 # How to initialise
 1. Open the Ulauncher Settings